MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 1. Double-click on **blocks** to open the folder.
 1. Right-click in the Explorer window and select **New**, then select **Text Document**.
 1. Set the name to **canvasBlock.json**.
-1. Double-click on **canvasBlock.json** to open it in a text editor or IDE.
+1. Double-click on **canvasBlock.json** to open it in a text editor.

 ### Description